Legacy High School (North Las Vegas, Nevada): Athletics

 The athletic program that represents Legacy is known as the Longhorns and compete in the Southwest Division of the Sunset 4A Region.
 Much of the schools athletic logos and uniforms are based on those used by athletic department at the University of Texas, Austin.
 Legacy High School's biggest rivalry is with Arbor View High School.
 Their most prized possession is "The Horns" trophy.
-This rivalry game is also known as "The Battle of the Bulls" created by the class of 2008 student council.
-The rivalry between the high schools are 5-4 Arbor leads.
+This rivalry game is also known as "The Battle of the Bulls", first coined by the class of 2008 student council.

 The 2009 Legacy football team won the school's first division championship, finishing the season 11-0 and 8-0 in the Northwest Division.
 The wins included a 7–6 victory over perennial powerhouse Palo Verde.
-Legacy would lose in the Sunset 4A Region semifinals to Cimarron-Memorial, 21–20.
+Legacy would go on to lose in the Sunset 4A Region semifinals to Cimarron-Memorial, 21–20.

-The Men's Volleyball team took a major turn in the 2012-2013 school year.
-From previous years the Longhorns had a combine record of (13-32).
-To start off the new season Legacy brought in a new coach from Arbor View High School.
+The Men's volleyball team took a major turn in the 2012-2013 school year, going from a combined 13-32 record from previous years to 18-6 under a new coach from Arbor View High School.
 The new coach had led the Longhorns into their first playoff appearance in school history.
-Unfortunately the Longhorns were eliminated from the Nevada 4A State tournament in the second round.
-Ending the season with a record of (18-6).